Thatcher Magoun (clipper)

 The Thatcher Magoun was an extreme clipper launched in 1855.
 She was built in shipyards on the Mystic River at Medford, Massachusetts by shipbuilder Thatcher Magoun.
 Magoun died the year she was launched, and the ship was named after him.

-Noting that the ship's figurehead resembled Magoun, in his book published in 1937, Hall Gleason described the ship, saying "Her figurehead was a life-like image of the father of ship building on the Mystic".
+The ship's figurehead was a lifelike image of Magoun, who was known as "the father of ship building on the Mystic".

+The Thatcher Magoun was claimed to sail at a speed of 16 knots.

 Voyages

+In April 1862, Thatcher Magoun sailed New York to San Francisco and Liverpool, arriving in Boston in April 1863.
+The ship sailed from Hamburg in November 1865, and arrived in New York in January 1866.

-According to Hall Gleason, Thatcher Magoun made five passages from Boston to San Francisco.
+Thatcher Magoun made five passages from Boston to San Francisco.
 For this route, the clipper's fastest journey was completed in 113 days, and its slowest in 152 days.
-Moreover, in 1869, Thatcher Magoun made seven passages from New York to San Francisco, averaging 96 days per voyage.
+In 1869, Thatcher Magoun made seven passages from New York to San Francisco, averaging 96 days per voyage.

 On one of its voyages from New York to San Francisco, Thatcher Magoun carried locomotives CP 88, 89, and 95 for the Central Pacific Railroad company.
 This voyage began July 10, 1868, and lasted 117 days.

+Ship model

+A model of the Thatcher Magoun built in 1937 is on display at the Addison Gallery of American Art.